alvarezp/pgshelly/README.md

 ./mypets dogs about --name=Ren
 ```
 ## Example in detail

+Let's quickly create an app called `mypets`.
+It will let us
+store dog data at first, but we can easily expand it to cats by
+adding another table.

+We will symlink our new app, `./mypets` to *pgshelly*.
+With this,
+*pgshelly* will try to connect to the database named after the
+application name, in this case, `mypets`.

 On my laptop, `pgshelly` lives under `$HOME/bin/`, which I already
 have on my `$PATH`.